westerndevs/western-devs-website/source/_posts/2020-05-22-kubernetes-my-journey-part-5a.md

 ## Important Caveat

 I'm going to make an assumption that at a minimum, you've reviewed various types of **k8s** resources on [kubernetes.io](https://kubernetes.io) and in a best case scenario, you've watched Nigel Poulton's Pluralsight course [Getting Started with Kubernetes](https://app.pluralsight.com/library/courses/getting-started-kubernetes/table-of-contents).
-If you haven't, my discuss about these topics may be harder to understand because they do not cover these basics.
+If you haven't, my discussions about these topics may be harder to understand because they do not cover these basics.

 Also, my understanding of Kubernetes is certainly not as extensive as I'd like.
-I'm not sure I'd hazzard calling myself an expert.
+I'm not sure I'd hazard calling myself an expert.
 I've got a working cluster and applications in that cluster but I am not going to make the statement that I've done it all right or with the current best practices in place.
 This is a learning exercise for me (and you) and while I want to get you with a cluster up and running as soon as possible, I expect you to learn/challenge/grow your **k8s** cluster knowledge as well.

 ## Getting started